Kaitlin Olson: Career

-In 2016, Olson provided the voice of Destiny, a nearsighted whale shark, in Disney's animated sequel film Finding Dory.
+In 2016, Olson provided the voice of Destiny, a near-sighted whale shark, in Disney's animated sequel film Finding Dory.
 Olson then starred as Mackenzie "Mickey" Molng in the Fox sitcom The Mick, which premiered in January 2017.
 She also served as an executive producer for the series.
 The second season of The Mick premiered in September 2017.
 Fox canceled the series after the season ended in April 2018.

 Olson appeared in the dark comedy thriller film Arizona (2018), and guest starred in the Netflix workplace comedy series Space Force (2020).
 She also starred as Cricket Melfi in the Quibi comedy series Flipped (2020), which earned her a nomination for the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.
 Olson has guest starred as Deborah "DJ" Vance Jr. in the HBO Max comedy-drama series Hacks.
-For her performance in the series, she received two nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series, had a voice role in the Netflix animated series Agent Elvis and starred in the sports comedy-drama film Champions.
+For her performance in the series, she received three nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series, in 2022, 2024, and 2026.
+She had a voice role in the Netflix animated series Agent Elvis and starred in the sports comedy-drama film Champions.
 The next year, she appeared in the teen comedy film Incoming.

 Olson took the leading-star role as the character Morgan Gillory in the ABC crime drama series High Potential in 2024, a remake of the French-Belgian series HPI.
-She also guest starred as Deandra "Sweet Dee" Reynolds in the ABC sitcom Abbott Elementary.
+She also guest starred as her It's Always Sunny character, Deandra "Sweet Dee" Reynolds, in the ABC sitcom Abbott Elementary during a cross-over event in 2025.